gadmm/RFCs/rfcs/interop.md

-At #9534 and #9535, without questioning the no-naked-pointers approach, library developers still reported the convenience of allowing a special NULL pointer value for interoperability (and other purposes). @xavierleroy commented: “we were hoping to get rid of those code paths when naked pointers are disallowed, but with this PR the special path is back, just to handle Obj.null.”
+At #9534 and #9535, without questioning the no-naked-pointers approach, library developers still reported the convenience of allowing a special NULL pointer value for bindings (and other purposes). @xavierleroy commented: “we were hoping to get rid of those code paths when naked pointers are disallowed, but with this PR the special path is back, just to handle Obj.null.”
+It was eventually concluded that existing examples could be rephrased.

 ### Address space reservation